meronmkifle/meronmkifle.github.io/README.md

 ## 👤 About Me

-Health Data Scientist with 8+ years of experience in epidemiology, real-world evidence, and applied analytics.
-I work as an Evaluation & Research Analyst at Motability Foundation and have authored 14 peer-reviewed publications.
-I hold an MSc in International Health & Tropical Medicine from Oxford and an MSc in Data Science.
+Health Data Scientist with 8+ years of experience in epidemiology, real-world evidence, and applied data analytics.
+Currently, I work as an Evaluation & Research Analyst at Motability Foundation.

 ---